MapsPeople/docs/src/content/getting-started/android/v4/directions.md

 Here we'll use a `viewpager` to allow the user to switch between each step, as well as display a "close" button so we are able to remove the route and the bottom sheet from the activity.

-We will start by making a getter for our `MPDirectionsRenderer` that we store on `MapsActivity`:
+We will start by making a getter for our [`MPdirectionsRenderer`](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-m-p-directions-renderer/index.html?query=class%20MPDirectionsRenderer) that we store on `MapsActivity`:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>